gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

   do Sensors
 ```

-Although this is a basic example, notice how much simplier and lighter it is to process only sensors?
+Although this is a basic example, notice how much simpler and lighter it is to process only sensors?
 Since Sensor is a first-class data component, sensors may be processed exclusively and discretely.
 The involvement of irrelevant data component trees is mitigated.

-The flatter data format is not only simplier and lighter, it is also more flexible and adaptable.
+The flatter data format is not only simpler and lighter, it is also more flexible and adaptable.

 Let's say another use case is to only process recent observation results, the sequence of steps may be described as follows: